 MMO: Your former manager with Detroit, Alan Trammell, was just elected to the Hall of Fame by the Modern Era Committee.
 What are your thoughts on your former manager’s induction?

 Dean: I had the opportunity to play against him early in my career and I always admired how he played and how consistent he was.
-That’s something, you have a lot of players including myself that were streaky and he just seemed like he was just consistent year in and year out.
-Put him good numbers and just played the game the right way and played to win.
+You have a lot of players, including myself, that were streaky and he just seemed like he was just consistent year in and year out.
+Put in good numbers and just played the game the right way and played to win.

 MMO: I read that you had a degenerative neck injury that took its toll on you for your last three seasons in the majors.
 When did you first notice that it was an issue?

-Well one day I got up and started doing some pull-ups and something popped in my neck.
+One day I got up and started doing some pull-ups and something popped in my neck.
 I couldn’t move, I barely could get to the ballpark; it was just such a bad spasm.
-Back then, they didn’t have MRI’s and stuff so I think I sat out for seven-ten days, I was just really struggling.
-And then I actually got called up to the big leagues before I got back to play another Triple-A game, but it eventually ended up getting better.
+Back then they didn’t have MRI’s and stuff so I think I sat out for seven-ten days, I was just really struggling.
+Then I actually got called up to the big leagues before I got back to play another Triple-A game, but it eventually ended up getting better.

 Throughout the years I would just always have episodes here and there where my neck would act up again and spasm up.
 So ten-twelve years down the road it started giving me a lot of trouble, I got an MRI and I had two levels herniated in my neck.
 I ended up having those two levels fused and tried to come back but I had nerve damage and loss a lot of strength, especially in my right arm.
 I just wasn’t the same after that.
 It felt like I lost a lot of strength and lost a lot of range of motion.